Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 Media persuasion: case studies

-• The winning party at all recent general elections were supported by the majority of newspapers with most major national papers supporting the Conservatives in 2010, 2015 and 2017.
+• The winning party at the most recent general elections has often been supported by a majority of newspapers, with most major national papers supporting the Conservatives in 2010, 2015 and 2017.

 Media persuasion: television